misi1201/Board_Game/README.md

 ## Allowed moves

-The blue player can move one blue puck on the field in the following directions: up,down,left, right You cannot move diagonally.
+The blue player can move one blue puck on the field in the following directions: up,down,left,right.

+You cannot move diagonally.

 You can only move on a field, if there is no puck on that specific field.

 ## Controls